Top Eco‑Friendly Internet Providers Making a Greener Connection

 Every time we stream, game, or work remotely, data flows through networks and data centers, consuming energy.
 Choosing a greener internet provider can help reduce emissions and support renewable energy initiatives.

-• Fiber networks use less energy thanks to reduced routing overhead and lower cooling needs.
-According to an International Energy Agency study, fiber backbones can cut routing‑related energy use by around 40% compared to mixed copper/fiber systems ([rsinc.com](https://www.rsinc.com/why-fiber-internet-is-the-most-eco-friendly-choice-in-2025.php?utm_source=openai)).
+- Fiber networks typically use less energy thanks to reduced routing overhead and lower cooling needs.

-• Fiber optics transmit light instead of electricity, resulting in minimal heat output and reduced cooling requirements—a simple yet powerful way to shrink your digital carbon footprint ([rsinc.com](https://www.rsinc.com/why-fiber-internet-is-the-most-eco-friendly-choice-in-2025.php?utm_source=openai)).
+- Fiber optics transmit light instead of electricity, resulting in minimal heat output and reduced cooling requirements—a simple yet powerful way to shrink your digital carbon footprint.

 Leading Eco‑Friendly ISPs and Initiatives